 Everything is a pilot now that DERs have arrived.
 Along with adoption of DERs, new processes and uses of technology & information are changing utility grid operations.
 How do utilities transform these pilots into its normal business?
 This session explores examples of pilot projects & processes that have grown into larger deployments, and examines the impacts/lessons learned along the way.

 Forced Innovation – Regulation and Industry Drivers

 Regulation and industry drivers challenge utilities to innovate and change while still maintaining operations.
-Recently these drivers are challenging the utilities at a more accelerated rate than ever before.
-This session dives into the operational navigation of meeting regulation through innovation.
+Recently these drivers are challenging utilities at a more accelerated rate than ever before.
+This session explores regulation and its unintended consequences in meeting regulation through innovation.
 It takes perspectives from regulatory, engineering, and operations to focus on not only challenges but also successes and lessons learned.